Living at Home

 Staying in Your Home

 Do you want to stay in your current home, but are experiencing difficulty?
 Counselors are available to visit and complete an assessment of your situation.
 You will be offered options based on your individual needs.
 This information is strictly confidential and will help you and your family make informed decisions.
-Examples of services which may help you remain comfortable in your home include:
+Examples of services which may help you remain in your home include:

 - Tasks of daily living